stanwood/handbook/README.md

 ### Perks

-One of our goals is to reduce stress level and help ourselfes with mental health issues.
+One of our goals is to reduce stress level and help ourselves with mental health issues.

 For us a mental health issue is just a health issue as a broken arm or a cold - although tougher to heal from.

-Towards that end do we offer every team member and alumni a free subscription to the meditation & mindfullness app Headspace.
+Towards that end do we offer every team member and alumni a free subscription to the meditation & mindfulness app Headspace.

 https://work.headspace.com/fooxessoftwareentwicklungsgmbh/join

 ## Onboarding

-New employees (aka Wookies) need these accounts.
+New team members (aka Wookies) need these accounts.

 All accounts (except GitHub and Gitlab) must be the @stanwood.io email.

 ### 0. TODO Wookie / new employee

 Ask them to read this handbook thoroughly!

 ### 1. E-mail